Who doesn’t like a sweet treat, right?

 Black Forest Cake, Germany

-Reach the Black Forest region from anywhere in the country using a German Rail Pass.
+Reach the Black Forest region from anywhere in Germany using a German Rail Pass.

 Belgian Waffles, Belgium

 While chocolate takes first place as Belgium’s top sweet export, their waffles are the pièce de résistance of their sweet offerings.
 Popular varieties include the Liege waffle and the Brussels waffle.
 While the Liege waffle is denser, chewier and sweeter, the Brussels waffle is lighter, crispier and comes in a triangular shape.
 Both types are widely sold at street stands, cafes and restaurants around the country.

 Use your Benelux Pass to travel around Belgium, The Netherlands and Luxembourg.